sailfishos/docs.sailfishos.org/Support/Help_Articles/Accounts_Setup/Setup_Google_Account/README.md

 Type your Google email address into the text box on the Sign in page (see Pic 3 below).
 Tap "Next".

 NOTE: _The text "to continue to Jolla" might appear confusing to you.
-It should actually be stated as "to continue to Sailfish OS" because Jolla Ltd,  the company, has nothing to do with your Google account and has no access to your phone.
-The name "Jolla" in this view is derived from the Google service interface (used by this Sailfish app) as Jolla Ltd is the 'owner' of the app_.
+It should actually be stated as "to continue to Sailfish OS" because Jolla has nothing to do with your Google account and has no access to your phone.
+The name "Jolla" in this view is derived from the Google service interface (used by this Sailfish app) as Jolla is the 'owner' of the app_.

 The page for entering your password appears (see Pic 4).
 Type your password.
 Check what you wrote by using the "Show password" checkbox.
 Tap "Next" to proceed.